Project Support Grants

 Grant amounts range from $5,000 to $15,000.
 Organizations with prior-year expenses between $20,000 and $50,000 are eligible to apply for $5,000, the minimum grant award.

 Grant funds may be used for artist fees, marketing, interpretive materials, contractual fees (including contractual personnel), and other related costs.
-With the exceptions of colleges and universities and arts organizations that are a part of another entity (such as a municipality), organizations may use up to half of the grant amount for administrative overhead expenses, including salaries that are directly related to the project.
+With the exceptions of colleges, universities, and arts organizations that are a part of another entity (such as a municipality), organizations may use up to half of the grant amount for administrative overhead expenses, including salaries that are directly related to the project.
 Applicants from Tier 2 and Tier 3 counties may apply for up to two-thirds of the overall project expenses and must provide a cash match for the remaining third.
 For applicants from economically distressed Tier 1 counties, we will waive the matching requirement.

 Project period

-Grant funds must be spent between July 1, 2025, and June 30, 2026.
+Grant funds must be spent between July 1, 2026, and June 30, 2027.

 How we make funding decisions